apideck-libraries/portman/README.md

 portman -l ./tmp/specs/crm.yml --syncPostman true
 ```

-Upload newly generated collection to Postman using the collection ID to overwrite the existing.
+Upload newly generated collection to Postman using the collection UID to overwrite the existing.

 ```
 portman -l ./tmp/specs/crm.yml --syncPostman true -p 9601963a-53ff-4aaa-92a0-2e70a8a2a748